 Climate Change Adaptation Planning in the City of Chula Vista, California

 In 2008, the CCWG reviewed over 90 carbon reduction measures designed to reduce greenhouse gas emissions in Chula Vista.
 A final list of seven mitigation measures were recommended to the City Council.
-In addition, Chula Vista signed the Kyoto Protocol and is working with ICLEI and the California Climate Action Registry to monitor the city’s progress by performing annual emission inventories.
-However, Chula Vista realized that even with efforts to mitigate emissions, climate change impacts are still likely to occur in the region.
-In response, the City Council asked the CCWG to evaluate strategies and actions to help the Chula Vista adapt to potential climate change impacts.
+In addition, Chula Vista signed the Kyoto Protocol and is working with ICLEI and the California Climate Action Registry to monitor the city’s progress by performing greenhouse gas emissions inventories.
+Chula Vista has realized that even with efforts to reduce emissions, climate change impacts are still likely to occur in the region.
+In response, CCWG evaluated strategies and actions to help Chula Vista adapt to potential climate change impacts, and the development and release of the 2017 Climate Action Plan.

 Following the public forum, the CCWG began identifying and prioritizing adaptation measures.
 City staff members that were experts in a particular area were invited to attend, which allowed the CCWG to ask questions regarding the feasibility of adaptation options.
 In October 2010, the CCWG released final recommendations on climate adaptation strategies to reduce the community’s future risk from climate change-related impacts.
-These eleven strategies focus on:
+These eleven strategies focused on cool paving, shade trees, cool roofs, water supply and reuse, stormwater reuse, wildfires, extreme heat, open space management, wetlands preservation, sea level rise and land development codes, and a green economy.

 Outcomes and Conclusions

 The entire adaptation planning process took about 10 months to be completed.
 Final recommendations were presented to the City Council in October 2010.
-The Council has since accepted the recommendations and turned them over to city staff to develop Climate Adaptation Strategies Implementation Plans, including details on steps, economic costs, performance metrics, and timelines, which have been designed to build on existing efforts.
-These plans were approved by the City Council on May 3, 2011.
-Between 2011 and 2014, these eleven adaptation strategies will be phased into development at a cost of around $554,000; existing funding is able to support nearly full implementation of at least eight of the strategies.
+The Council accepted the recommendations and turned them over to city staff to develop Climate Adaptation Strategies Implementation Plans, including details on steps, economic costs, performance metrics, and timelines, which were designed to build on existing efforts.
+These plans were approved by the City Council on May 3, 2011, and implementation has been completed on several strategies, including developing a shade tree policy, conducting cool roof and cool paving studies to evaluate options, and revising ordinances to address sea level rise.
+Chula Vista released a Climate Action Plan in 2017.
+The plan mostly focuses on mitigation strategies but notes that adaptation strategies will be updated in future iterations.

 Outcomes and lessons learned from the Chula Vista adaptation planning process include: